July 13, 2015

 A diagnosis of CDI may be suspected based upon the identification of characteristic findings, specifically excessive thirst and excessive urination.
 A thorough clinical evaluation, a detailed patient history, and a variety of specialized tests may be used to confirm a diagnosis.
 Physicians may take blood and urine samples to determine the concentration of salts, and sugar within those samples.
 The ratio of these substances to water within the blood or urine is known as osmolality.
 Individuals with CDI have a high osmolality in their blood and a low osmolality in their urine.
 The urine osmolality may be estimated by the specific gravity, which is low in untreated diabetes insipidus.

 Additional tests may be necessary to confirm a diagnosis or rule out other causes of diabetes insipidus.
+Assay of vasopressin in the circulation is problematic since it is unstable and has a short half-life.
+Copeptin is cosecreted with vasopressin and is more stable.
+Therefore, it provides a surrogate marker of vasopressin secretion.
 Affected individuals may also receive a diagnostic injection of the hormone arginine vasopressin or an analogue of vasopressin such as DDAVP (see below) to determine the kidneys’ response.
 Individuals with a different form of diabetes insipidus (i.e., nephrogenic diabetes insipidus) do not respond to vasopressin supplementation because in NDI the kidneys are resistant to the effects of vasopressin.
 Conversely, individuals with CDI respond to supplemental vasopressin treatment.

 In some individuals an additional test, known as a water deprivation test, may be required to confirm a diagnosis.
 During this test, affected individuals cannot ingest any fluids and can only eat dry foods for a specific period of time.
 Blood and urine samples will be taken to measure serum sodium concentration or osmolality and urine output, osmolality or specific gravity.
-Serum vasopressin levels may be measured as well.
+This dehydration provides a stimulus for vasopressin secretion which can be estimated by measuring copeptin concentrations or by the concentration of the urine.
+Serum vasopressin levels may be measured as well if handled appropriately.
 Body weight and vital signs are monitored to prevent excessive dehydration.
 This test may be used to distinguish between the various causes of diabetes insipidus.

 In cases of hereditary CDI, genetic counseling may be of benefit for affected individuals and their families.
 Other treatment is symptomatic and supportive.